 Would you prefer to read a book or listen to the audio version?
-Your answer may depend on several variables, such as convenience or availability.
-The debate about the differences between reading and listening comprehension has taken center stage once again.
+Your answer may depend on several variables, including convenience and availability.
+The debate about the differences between reading and listening comprehension has once again taken center stage.

 Well, it depends.

-There are numerous studies and articles on the topic, most of which evaluate both methods’ effectiveness.
+There are numerous studies and articles on the topic, most of which evaluate the effectiveness of both methods.
 Individual preferences and even learning disabilities can play a role.

 However, there are differences in comprehension, depending on how we consume information.
 One example is transcribers.
 They must develop excellent listening skills to transfer audio conversations into a text format.
+In legal transcription, there is no room for errors, as the transcript that will be produced will play a crucial role in a case defense or may even become part of the evidence.
 Poor listening habits won’t help someone transcribe a significant legal deposition or law enforcement interview efficiently.

-It’s also important to point out that there are differences between reading or listening for pleasure versus learning.
+It’s also important to note that there are differences between reading or listening for pleasure and learning.
 Below are some examples:

 Audiobooks vs. Physical Books